rikosintie/dhcp-email/README.md

 On Linux systems with Cron installed, you can have your system automatically run this script using cronjobs.

 Add the following to the /etc/crontab file, substituting username with your username to have the script run when your computer reboots.
-This assumes you've cloned dhcp-beacon to your home directory.
+This assumes you've copied the two python scripts to /home/pi/email directory.

-@reboot pi /usr/bin/python3 /home/pi/email/dhcp-mail.py
+@reboot sleep 15 && /usr/bin/python3 /home/pi/email/dhcp-mail.py > /home/pi/email/mail.txt 2>&1

+This will write a log file `mail.txt` to the email directory with the results of the job.

+The sleep 15 pauses the job for 15 seconds to give the interfaces time to get addresses.

 Use:
 `crontab -e`